GalaChain/sdk/docs/from-zero-to-deployment.md

 ```

 Also remember to sign the payload with your private key before sending it to the network.
-The initial user on chain is the admin, so you can use the `gc-admin-key` from the `keys` directory.
+The initial user on chain is the admin, so you can use the relevant `gc-admin-key` from the `~/.gc-keys/<chaincode-name>` directory.
 See the [Chaincode Client](chaincode-client.md) and the [Authorization](authorization.md) reference for more details.